 YBNL (YBNL Nation, 2012)

 The next year saw Olamide release YBNL on his own label, YBNL Nation.
 The album escapes the famous sophomore slump.
 Instead it laid the foundation for future successes and established him as game-changer in the Nigerian rap scene.
-The beauty of YBNL (which is by many miles his best studio accomplishment) is that the inter-language segue gets seamless—the average listener would hardly note that she is listening to rap in more than one language.
-Only Phyno, a few months later would match that accomplishment with the song ‘Ghostmode’, which features Olamide.
+The beauty of YBNL (which is by far Olamide's best studio work) is that the inter-language segue is seamless—the average listener would hardly note that she is listening to rap in more than one language.
+Only Phyno, a few months later would do same.
+(Both rappers have worked together several times since 2013's 'Ghostmode'.)